eminbdr/Small-Projects/Readme.md

 ### Nature Extractor

 "Nature" Extractor is a program to scan all nature journals and return new articles that are published at chosen date.
 Written using Html and Python in Jupyter Framework.
+Edit which magazines to follow by editing MagToScan.txt file

 ### Website For Bedirhan Zemin